Ypurek/pw-ts/README.md

 ## Development
 Despite I am a big fan of the PyCharm, this project was developed and tested in VS Code.
 It is pretty ok.
 Can get used to it.

+## Notes for future me
+- TypeScript is better then JS.
+Typing in methods makes the code looks like my Python code
+-